libretro/libretro-database/README.md

 # Libretro Database

 The github repository for databases used by RetroArch.
-The repository contains several different kinds of files: game information databases that are compiled into `.rdb` files used by RetroArch, cheat code files, and admin/management scripts and files.

 ## Overview

+The repository contains several different kinds of files:

+- Game information databases that are compiled into `.rdb` files used by RetroArch
+- Cheat code files that are game-specific, remain in plain text format when downloaded to and used in RetroArch, and are not part of a compilation process like the game information databases are
+- Admin/management scripts and files

 ### RetroArch's Usage of the Database